 Interfolio is an online credentials management service available to Clark students and alumni.
 It allows individuals to create and self-manage a portfolio of their credentials, including confidential and non-confidential letters of recommendation, writing samples and evaluations.

 How to follow Equal Employment Law while assisting students with their job search

 Student post-graduation success is important to all of us at Clark.
 Employers from every industry are eager to hire Clark graduates and, occasionally, potential employers will approach faculty and staff to share a job or internship opportunity, or may ask for help connecting them with qualified students.
 While it’s natural to want to help our students secure employment, the University must follow Equal Employment Law in all interactions with employers to avoid unanticipated illegal or unethical actions.

-The Career Services office is well versed in legal issues related to recruiting and serves as the primary contact for employer relations on campus.
+The LEEP Career Development Office office is well versed in legal issues related to recruiting and serves as the primary contact for employer relations on campus.

 The National Association of Colleges and Employers, the leading source of information on the employment of the college educated, provides the following guidelines for faculty and staff in their Guide to Ethical and Legal Standards in Student Hiring:

 - If you receive a request for student referrals, you may notify students who have expressed an interest in such positions and encourage them to apply.
 Also, you may announce the opportunity to your classes or distribute the job description via listserv.
 However, for your protection as well as that of the University, the initial request from the employers should be sent to LEEP Career Development Office so the position can be posted openly for all students.